-Atmospheric scientists study weather, climate, and other aspects of the atmosphere.
-They develop reports and forecasts from their analysis of weather and climate data.
+An atmospheric scientist (or climatologist) studies the scientific and mathematical aspects of the earth's atmosphere, climate and weather.
+They develop reports, forecasts, and climate change research from their analysis of weather and climate data.
 Most atmospheric scientists work indoors in weather stations, offices, or laboratories.
 Occasionally, they do fieldwork, which means working outdoors to examine the weather.
-Some atmospheric scientists may have to work extended hours during weather emergencies.

 Would you make a good atmospheric scientist?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.